 If you do buy commercially ground flaxseed products, choose the ones with opaque containers and freeze the quantities that you don’t use right away.
 I generally keep a small opaque lidded bottle of the ground flaxseed in the refrigerator so I can easily access this when adding or sprinkling on flaxseed into foods.
+The recommended daily goal is to aim for about 1 tablespoon of ground flaxseed added to foods or drinks like smoothies.
 (Note: it is recommended to use ground flaxseed rather than whole flaxseeds in foods, because the whole flaxseeds will not be as well digested by your body compared to ground flaxseed, giving you less of a nutritional benefit.)
 However, I keep most of the ground flaxseed (I usually grind a large quantity at a time) in an opaque lidded bottle in the freezer section of the refrigerator so this will keep for a longer time.
 You can also choose to keep all your ground flaxseed in the freezer compartment, and just take out what you want when you need it.
 You can then directly use the ground flaxseed in your recipes without waiting for it to thaw, as it stays in the ground textured consistency.
 For more information, see the sources listed below.

 - 1 tablespoon ground flaxseed